asotolongo/msmov/README.md

 The migration can be performed by SQL commands directly from the  PostgreSQL database.

-`msmov` can make an estimation for the migration and show the main characteristics and components of your original MSSQL database, `msmov` will migrate tables, constraints, indexes, PKs, FKs, UNIQUES and CHECKS constraints,  sequences, other objects (triggers, functions, procedures, etc) don't be migrate directly but you can get the code.
+`msmov` can make an estimation for the migration and show the main characteristics and components of your original MSSQL database, `msmov` will migrate : TABLES, CONSTRAINTS, INDEXES, PKS, FKS, UNIQUES, CHECKS CONSTRAINTS,  SEQUENCES, SYNONYMS (TRIGGERS, FUNCTIONS, PROCEDURES, JOBS don't be migrate directly but you can get the code).

 ### PREREQUISITES: